maydayv7/dotfiles/README.md

 + `secrets`: private `git` repository containing authentication credentials

 ## Installation
 Download the NixOS `.iso` from the [Releases](https://github.com/maydayv7/dotfiles/releases/latest) page, then burn it to a USB using [Etcher](https://www.balena.io/etcher/).
-If Nix is already installed on your system, you may run the following command to build the `.iso`:
+If Nix is already installed on your system, you may run the following command to build the Install Media:
 *Replace* ***VARIANT*** *with the name of install media to create*
 <pre><code>nix build github:maydayv7/dotfiles#installMedia.<b><i>VARIANT</i></b>.config.system.build.isoImage
 </code></pre>